arun13go/GenAIOps-workshop/labs/lesson_01/lab01.md

 By the end of this lab, you will test with Content Safety.
-You can check and refer [Guardrails & Controls](https://learn.microsoft.com/en-gb/azure/ai-foundry/guardrails/how-to-create-guardrails?view=foundry&tabs=python)
+You can check and step by step details [Guardrails & Controls](https://learn.microsoft.com/en-gb/azure/ai-foundry/guardrails/how-to-create-guardrails?view=foundry&tabs=python)

-Details and step by step [Guardrails & contral creation](https://learn.microsoft.com/en-gb/azure/ai-foundry/guardrails/how-to-create-guardrails?view=foundry&tabs=python)

 Then click on **Create** to create your service and follow steps to complete.